smallDazza/T1A3_Terminal_Application/README.md

 Logic - The main menu logic is located in the main.py file.
 When users enter their choice number for the feature they want to use, it will then call the corresponding function imported from the file location.
 Entering the following numbers will call the following functions:
  - Number 1 --> will call the 'package_cost' function, located in the 'delivery_cost.py' file.
- - Number 2 --> will call the 'delivery_time' function, located in the 'delivery_estimate.py' file.
+ - Number 2 --> will call the 'del_estimate' function, located in the 'delivery_estimate.py' file.
- - Number 3 --> will call the 'delivery_receipt' function, located in the 'delivery_receipt.py' file.
+ - Number 3 --> will call the 'del_receipt' function, located in the 'delivery_receipt.py' file.
  - Number 4 --> will exit the application.

 Main Menu Image: